Creeperman007/request-yt/README.md

 > To Do: Add SQL command

 # For Developers
+## Notice
+If you want to edit this app or use it for yourself, I recommend not to download the updater with the source.
+It can cause troubles when you are playing with the code.
 ## Used NuGets
 * EntityFramework (by *Microsoft*)
 * Google.Protobuf (by *Google Inc.*)